labidiaymen/ec-engine/README.md

 A lightweight ECMAScript (JavaScript) interpreter engine written in C# that supports standard JavaScript syntax plus additional design patterns and reactive programming features.

+> **📚 Educational Purpose**: ECEngine is designed primarily for educational purposes to demonstrate JavaScript engine implementation concepts, language design patterns, and reactive programming techniques.
+It serves as a learning tool for understanding how interpreters work and exploring innovative language features.

+## 📋 Features & Progress

+For a comprehensive overview of implemented and planned features, see the **[📊 Features Checklist](FEATURES_CHECKLIST.md)** which tracks ECMAScript compatibility and implementation progress.

 ## Overview

 ECEngine is a modern JavaScript interpreter that implements core ECMAScript features while introducing innovative design patterns for reactive programming.
 The engine supports: